7 Systems Every Entrepreneur Must Have in Place in Order to Build Their Business

 I’m sorry.
-I’m sure that may hurt but it is also the God’s honest truth.
+I’m sure that may hurt but it is also God’s honest truth.

 That’s why when Madelyn’s question crossed my desk; I couldn’t wait to help her understand why she’s become the bottleneck in her business:

-The fact of the matter is that having systems in your business give you leverage because they make success predictable.
+The fact of the matter is that having systems in your business gives you leverage because they make success predictable.
 With systems, creating strategy becomes more effective.
-And, when you have effective strategy in your business, you make more money.
+And, when you have an effective strategy in your business, you make more money.

 During the episode, I shared three of the seven systems that I recommend but you can find all seven below:

-4. A sales management system – this includes your entire sales funnel from pre to post sale as well as how you maintain and make adjustments.
-Is there a specific software that you use to keep track?
+4. A sales management system – this includes your entire sales funnel from pre to post-sale as well as how you maintain and make adjustments.
+Is there specific software that you use to keep track of?

 5. A marketing management system – this includes how you get known and found in the marketplace.
 This covers so much from your customer relationship management tool to the actual marketing strategies that you’ll use consistently in your business and everything marketing in between.

-6. Talent management system – this is to manage those who will help you serve your clients – includes hiring, firing, sub contracting, etc.
+6. Talent management system – this is to manage those who will help you serve your clients – including hiring, firing, sub-contracting, etc.